songyy0415/epsilon/haussmann2/README.md

 with any platform-specific rules.

 Goals can be invoked with additional _flavors_ (e.g. `goal_name.alternate.elf`).
-Those are passed to modules, along with any flavors imposed when creating the goal, to be compared against the sources' tastes.
+Those are passed to modules, along with any flavor imposed when creating the goal, to be compared against the sources' tastes.

 e.g. When building `goal_name.alternate.elf`, `first_module` will be compiled